rogino/COSCNotes/COSC367/Week 08 Probabilistic Inference and Belief Networks.md

 ### Encoding

-BNs implicitly encode joint distributions; this can be calculated as a product of local conditional distributions
+BNs implicitly encode joint distributions; this can be calculated as a product of local conditional distributions.

 Example: